jekyll/jekyll/site/_docs/usage.md

 $ jekyll build --source <source> --destination <destination>
 # => The <source> folder will be generated into <destination>

-$ jekyll build --watch
-# => The current folder will be generated into ./_site,
-#    watched for changes, and regenerated automatically.
 ```

 <div class="note info">